Art and the Bible home » art » work by Jheronimus Bosch

 This work is linked to Genesis 8:4

-Rate this image:
+Rate this work of art:

-These are the inner sides of the wing panels of the Flood triptych (please also see reverse sides).
+These are the inner sides of the wing panels of the Flood triptych (please also see the reverse sides).

 On the right, Noah's ark has stranded on Mount Ararat.
 Noah and his family open the hatch, allowing the animals to leave the ship in pairs.
 In the foreground we see the drowned.